About

 Annabel Robb

-I have a great deal of experience working with individuals who have been exposed to trauma in their past, which in turn manifests in a felt separateness from others and complex emotional responses to the world around them.
-I have specific experience working with children who have experienced neglect or abuse, along with adult survivors.
-I also have experience of working with children and adults with Autism and ADHD.
+I have a great deal of experience working with individuals who have been exposed to different live events or traumas, which can in turn manifest in a felt separateness from others and lead to complex emotional responses to the world around them.
+I have specific experience working with young people who have experienced sexual abuse, along with adult survivors, and those exposed to neglect.
+I continue this work to date within my private practice as well as within my role in Childrens Services and NHS through the Youth Justice Team, working with young offenders.

-Level 4 - EMDR
+Level 4 EMDR Adults - EMDR Works London David Mitchell

-Post Graduate Diploma - Family Interventions
+Post Graduate Diploma Systemic Family Interventions - Surrey University Guildford

 What is EMDR